umbraco/UmbracoDocs/umbraco-heartcore/getting-started/graphql-playground.md

 ## History

-If you happened to make an amazing query and afterwards erased it by accident, you would be able to re-use it by finding it in the History.
+If you happen to make an amazing query and afterward erase it by accident, you can re-use it by finding it in the History.

 The History pane can be opened by clicking the history button in the toolbar to the left.